 When people--both managers and employees--are accountable for aspects of the safety and health program, they are more likely to work hard to find solutions to safety and health problems.
 And, they're less likely to create obstructions.

 Here are some tips for creating accountability in your safety and health management program:

-Click to read more about responsibility, authority, and accountability for health and safety management.
+Here's an OSHA checklist regarding responsibility, authoring, and accountability for health and safety management.

 Your company's health and safety management program should be reviewed every year.
 The purpose, of course, is to make sure it is adequately protecting against workplace hazards.
 The audit program does this by seeing if polices and procedures were implemented and, if so, if they may their objectives.
 This information can then be used to modify the program if necessary in the next year.

 OSHA provides a lot of helpful information on the yearly safety and health management audits here.